 19. Remove your shoes before entering religious places

 Shoes and socks have to be removed before entering temples, gurudwaras (Sikh temples) and mosques.
-Usually there’s a shoe minder (don’t forget to leave a small tip), but if there isn’t, just leave your shoes outside where the others are.
+Usually there’s a shoe minder (don’t forget to leave a small tip), but if there isn’t, just leave your shoes outside where the other ones are.
 For this reason it’s a good idea to wear shoes that are easy to slip on and off.

 20. Be prepared for selfies